-Changing tables with antibiotic surface - the clever alternative to changing pads
+Changing tables with antibiotic surface - the clever alternative to changing mats

-Time and again we receive enquiries that indicate that many parents would like matching changing pads for our changing tables.
-We have deliberately decided not to offer changing pads and instead have developed a changing table with an antibiotic surface.
-This overview shows why we exceptionally do not follow the customer's wishes on this point.
+Time and again, we receive enquiries that show that many parents want changing mats to match our changing tables.
+We have deliberately decided not to offer changing mats and have instead developed a changing table with an antibiotic surface.
+This overview shows why, for once, we are not following customer wishes in this respect.

-Changing pads - the ideal gateway for germs
+Changing mats - the ideal gateway for germs

-When using changing pads, it can happen - e.g. due to the child's movements - that cracks and holes appear on the surface.
-This breaks down an important barrier and creates a gateway for harmful germs.
-In order not to impair the health of the child, we therefore advise against the use of changing pads in the public sphere as of.
+When using changing mats, cracks and holes can form on the surface, e.g. due to the movements of the child.
+This breaks through an important barrier and creates a gateway for harmful germs.
+In order not to impair the health of the child, we therefore advise against the use of changing mats in the public area from.

-Furthermore, changing mats have a core made of strong foam rubber.
-Space-saving folding changing tables can no longer be closed with such a pad.
+Changing mats also have a core made of strong foam rubber.
+Space-saving folding changing tables can no longer be closed with such a changing mat.

 Changing tables with special surface and practical details